cisagov/ansible-role-systemd-resolved/README.md

 - Installs `systemd-resolved` and ensures that `resolvconf` is not installed.
-- Creates an `/etc/resolv.conf` symlink that results in the `systemd-resolved` stub DNS resolver being used by default for all system DNS lookups.
+- Creates an `/etc/resolv.conf` symlink.

 ## Requirements ##